Tomita Method

 NORIO TOMITA, THERAPIST & SCIENTIFIC RESEARCHER

-With a Master’s degree of Mechanical Engineering from Keio University, Norio Tomita has developed medical 3D imaging ultrasound devices and has worked for years in collaboration with reknown doctors, particularly in cardiology.
+With a Master’s degree in Mechanical Engineering from Keio University, Norio Tomita has been involved in the development of medical ultrasound devices and has collaborated for many years with renowned doctors, particularly in the field of cardiology.

 Mastering various Seïtaï (Japanese osteopathy) and massage techniques, he developed his own method of treatments, which he practices and teaches in Tokyo, New York, Montreal and around the world.